Wilenty/-code-of-LightHouseStudio-9.15.0.1-by-Sawtooth-Software/README.md

 And, then me that I can use all of the tools, except all of the "helpers" at Inno-Forum (including you!).

 Your (and other) stupid messages shoud "voilate" Inno-Forum, but they are not, because all of you are a "collective of supporting each other" (along with your moderaor in the "invisible hat": [Martijn Laan](https://github.com/martijnlaan)).

+By the way: "being rude"...
+I write things "as they are", if "I see nonsense like that"!